best-practice-and-impact/ons-spark/ons-spark/spark-analysis/missing-data.md

 For time series data, a simple imputation method for missing values is to use the last observed value carried forward (LOCF) or the next observed value carried backwards (NOCB).

 In SparklyR, this can be achieved by applying the fill() function across a window function which groups the unique subject id in the dataset, in this case `vehicle_id`.
-We also need to order the window by date (`year_test` here) using window_order() from the dbplyr package.
+We also need to order the window by time (`month_test` here) using window_order() from the dbplyr package.
 Fill direction can be specified as "down" (last value), "up" (next value), or "downup"/"updown" (last value if available, or next value if it is not and vice versa).

 In this example we have set the direction to "downup" so we are applying LOCF first, you can follow this by NOCB if value are still missing.